 Selected Publications

-Exploring congestion phase transitions in vehicular traffic via topology and driver behavior modeling Inproceedings
+Exploring congestion phase transitions in vehicular traffic via topology and driver behavior modeling Proceedings Article

 In: 2011 IEEE Forum on Integrated and Sustainable Transportation Systems, pp. 115–121, IEEE 2011.